qlik-oss/Dashboard-Link-Generator/README.md

 # Dashboard-Link-Generator
 Allows you to share your current dashboard by generating a link to your app/sheet/selections.

 This Qlik Sense extension generates a shareable link to the current app, sheet, and selections made so that the person receiving the link can see exactly what you're seeing.
-You can share the generated link through three output methods: Copy to Clipboard, Create New Email with link, or a Textbox.
+You can share the generated link through three output methods: Copy to Clipboard or from a Textbox.

 [![CircleCI](https://circleci.com/gh/qlik-oss/Dashboard-Link-Generator.svg?style=svg)](https://circleci.com/gh/qlik-oss/Dashboard-Link-Generator)